2raj2raj/bitcoin-educational-content/courses/his201/en.md

 Digital notes can be issued without a guarantee or can be backed.
 In the first case, they form a base currency that must acquire value.
 In the second case, they are supported by another currency (typically the dollar), and the user can return their notes to their bank at any time to recover the corresponding amount.

 In its technical operation, the eCash model is based on the blind signature process, which allows a signer to sign something without seeing what they are signing.
-A user generates each note and then signs it with a bank to ensure its authenticity, without the bank being able to identify the note.
+A user generates each note, which is then signed by a bank to ensure its authenticity, without the bank being able to identify the note.
 Each note represents a specific amount of monetary units (denomination), and each bank in the system has a private key to sign each type of denomination.
 The mathematical procedure involved (which we will not describe here) is analogous to the signing of a physical note on [carbon paper](https://fr.wikipedia.org/wiki/Papier_carbone) placed in a sealed envelope.

 Here is an illustration of the different steps involved in the creation and replacement of a Chaumian note (from *L'Élégance de Bitcoin*):